-The Thucydides trap was first noted by the famed ancient Greek historian who noted that a ruling power feels threatened by a rising power making war almost inevitable.
+The Thucydides trap was first noted by the famed ancient Greek historian who noted that when a ruling power feels threatened by a rising power makes war almost inevitable.

 The author studied 16 instances since the 15th century of a rising power challenging a dominant power with all but four of them resulting in war.
 Today it seems obvious that China is rising and is already challenging the United States on many fronts.

 Like all ruling powers United States is happy with the current status quo and most of its citizens have difficulty in accepting they may not be the ruling power in the near future.
 The ruling power has always been associated with military might, but Lee Kuan Yew, former prime minister of Singapore feels the next time will involve economic power with military power playing a lesser role.

 China's economic growth in a historical context is mind boggling.
 It is the major trading partner for over 130 countries and in the absence of the TPP agreement their dominance is likely to increase.
 After the 2008 economic problem it maintained a strong growth and is likely to overtake the American economy (it already has in some aspects) in the very near future.
 Its dominance is apparent in Asia.
 They are demanding more respect and to a large extent do not feel they are treated fairly.